Flavian5/bfr/README.md

 # Clustering with BFR
+BFR is a one pass algorithm for clustering large databases.

+There are two main principles of the algorithm:
+* Summarize points in clusters

+* Make decisions which are likely directly.
+Push uncertain decisions into the future
 ## Synopsis
-BFR is an algorithm for clustering large databases. <br />
 BFR summarizes clusters using two main attributes:
 * Sum in each dimension
 * Sum of squares in each dimension